ABOUT

 Waikato Society of Potters is the Waikato’s pottery community hub.
 We welcome people from all walks of life, from all over the world.
 Nau mai, haere mai.

 We facilitate learning pottery through a range of techniques and classes to suit all abilities.
 Visit our classes page to learn more.
-The societies activities range from, supporting the Waikato Pottery community through classes, pottery advice, Kilns for firing, trips to visit potter’s studios, Raku and Wood firings, workshops, exhibitions, open days and more.
+The societies activities range from, supporting the Waikato Pottery community through classes, pottery advice, kilns for firing, trips to visit potter’s studios, Raku and Wood firings, workshops, exhibitions, open days and more.

 Waikato Society of Potters is a member-based society; to learn more about the benefits of being a member visit the Membership page.